cypress-io/cypress-documentation/source/guides/continuous-integration/bitbucket-pipelines.md

 # Basic Setup

 The example below shows a basic setup and job to use {% url "Bitbucket Pipelines" https://bitbucket.org/product/features/pipelines %} to run end-to-end tests with Cypress and Electron.

-{% note info %}
-Clone the {% url "Cypress Kitchen Sink" https://github.com/cypress-io/cypress-example-kitchensink %} example and place the following config in `bitbucket-pipelines.yml` in the root of the project.
-{% endnote %}

-How this `bitbucket-pipelines.yml` works:

-- On push to this repository, this job will run a {% url "Bitbucket Pipelines" https://bitbucket.org/product/features/pipelines %} container.
-- Our code is cloned from the Bitbucket repository.
-- Our action runs as follows:
-  - Install dependencies (npm/yarn)
-  - Start the web server (`npm start:ci`)
-  - Run the tests against Electron

 ```yaml
 image: node:latest